Subdural Hematoma and Brain Bleeds in Patient Falls

 When a Subdural Hematoma Occurs in a Nursing Home; You Need to Demand Answers

 A traumatically induced brain bleed does not ‘just happen.’
 Usually, the subdural hematoma develops from a patient fall or staff dropping the patient.
 Either way, the matter should be promptly investigated by the family and possibly state investigators.
 If you have any questions on how to report a subdural hematoma injury to the proper authorities, contact us today at 1-844-253-8919.
-We provide free case consultations and can help you report the matter to the appropriate state agency.
+Our knowledgeable nursing home subdural hematoma lawyers provide free case consultations and can help you report the matter to the appropriate state agency.

 Types of Subdural Hematoma Injuries